 If you are resigning your dentist registration, please select “resigned from register” from the options on your renewal form.

-Note: You cannot practice until you have reinstated.
+You cannot practice until you have reinstated your practising registration.

-If your registration has lapsed and you wish to regain practising status, you must:
+If your registration has expired and you wish to regain practising status, you must:

-To reinstate your registration after less than 60 days lapsed, you must complete a renewal form online and pay the renewal fee, reinstatement fee and criminal record check fee before June 1, 2023.
+To reinstate your registration after less than 60 days expired, you must complete a renewal form online and pay the renewal fee, reinstatement fee and criminal record check fee before June 1.

-To reinstate your registration after more than 60 days lapsed, you must complete and submit a paper reinstatement application, available on the reinstatement page.
+To reinstate your registration after more than 60 days expired, you must complete and submit a paper reinstatement application, available on thereinstatement page.
 You must also undergo a new criminal record check and submit payment for the renewal fee, reinstatement fee and criminal record check fee.

 Dentist quality assurance

-The minimum continuous practice requirement for dentists is 900 hours in the preceding three calendar years.
-If you do not meet this requirement and wish to hold practising registration, please submit a letter to the Registration Committee outlining your specific circumstance, and requesting information on what options are available to you.
-You can submit this using our contact form.
+The minimum continuous practice requirement for dentists is 900 hours per 3-year QAP cycle.
+If you do not meet this requirement and wish to hold practisingregistration, please submit a letter to the Registration Committee outlining your specific circumstance and requesting information on what options are available to you.
+You can submitthis usingour contact form.

 If the CE credits you submitted are not selected for audit, your submission status will remain as “submitted” at the end of the submission day, and the credits will be added to your total CE credits for that cycle.